 If you never bought a Guru’Guay guide or you fancy buying a gift for a friend, or listening to the audiobook, you can show your support in a way that will have an immediate impact for us.
 THANK YOU.

 - The Guru’Guay Guide to Uruguay: Beaches, Ranches & Wine Country

 - Order the Montevideo Guidebook from Audible.
 When you use these links, we will receive a small commission.
 Here are the Audible links for the USA, UK, France and Germany.

 You can also help us without spending a bean.
-Use our Guru’Guia–our free bilingual guide to the best of Uruguay–and tell other folks about it.
+Use our free bilingual guide to the best of Uruguay and tell other folks about it, you’ll find it on the homepage.
 Expats especially will LOVE the handy directory of service providers (from someone to sort out your bad back to someone to fix your Mac).
 You’ll help us hugely if mention that you found them thanks to Guru’Guay.
-Please copy and share the link https://guruguay.com/resource/GuruGuia.pdf with friends rather than forward the guide if you can — but whatever is easiest for you!
+Please copy and share the link https://www.guruguay.com with friends rather than forward the guide if you can—but whatever is easiest for you!

 Also, if you’re desperate to get to Uruguay, we have just found out about a way to get here while the borders are still closed—you just need to be able to stay for at least five weeks.
 This is good for non-residents.
 Contact us if this is music to your ears!